 Petro has 14 years of solo legal practice experience, and 12 years as CEO of CenCom Legal Technologies, which he founded to help lawyers and their staff deal with the practice management issues facing them.

 Practice411 is a State Bar of Wisconsin program supported directly by membership dues.
 Its mission is to assist lawyers in improving their efficiency in the delivery of legal services and in implementing systems and controls to reduce risk and improve client relations.
 This seminar is part of Practice411’s Breakfast and Business Series, which travels statewide to give members the opportunity to meet and learn solutions to law practice management issues.

 Tuition, Registration, and CLE

-Tuition is $79 for members and $99 for nonmembers and $35 for Ultimate Pass™ holders.
+Tuition for the La Crosse Breakfast & Business seminar is $75 for members and $90 for nonmembers and $30 for Ultimate Pass™ holders.
 The programs will be submitted for up to 3.5 CLE and EPR credits.
 Register online.